tars/tars-cli/README.md

 # Will be created a release-version of the build + ie8 support
 tars build --release --ie8

-# Will be created a release-version of the build + ie8 support + two custom flag
+# Will be created a release-version of the build + ie8 and ie9 support + two custom flag
-tars build --release --ie8 --custom-flags '--custom-flag1 --custom-flag2'
+tars build --release --ie --custom-flags '--custom-flag1 --custom-flag2'
 ````

 [Back to the command list.](#command-list)